-But don’t expect a journal, with posts in chronological order, as I mix up my personal stories with how-to guides, recommendations, travel advice, and anything else that happens to interest me at the moment.
+But don’t expect this blog to resemble a journal, with posts in chronological order, as I mix up my personal stories with how-to guides, recommendations, travel advice, and anything else that happens to interest me at the moment.
 And I’m interested in pretty much everything, in no particular order either.

 Follow my adventures as These Vagabond Shoes take a wander around the world.

 Originally from a small fishing village north east Scotland, I’ve been based in the south of England for several years, most recently on the beautiful Isle of Wight.